College Factual by our College Data Analytics Team

 Rural Campus Setting

-Bluffton University is a private not-for-profit institution situated in Bluffton, Ohio.
-The rural area surrounding Bluffton is great for students who love a peaceful atmosphere.
+Bluffton University is an private not-for-profit institution located in Bluffton, Ohio.
+The rural area surrounding the school is great for students who prefer living in a country setting.
+Get more details about the location of Bluffton University.

-Contact details for Bluffton are given below.
+Contact information for Bluffton University are listed below.

 Contact Details